Jon Jones: Early life

-Jones was born on July 19, 1987 in Rochester, New York.
+Jones was born on July 19, 1987, in Rochester, New York.
 His father Arthur is a pastor at Mount Sinai Church of God in Christ in Binghamton, New York.
 Arthur discouraged Jon's fighting career, "I wanted him to preach.
 I tried to discourage him from being a fighter.
 I told him you don't want to do that.
 You can do other things.
 Be a pastor."
 Jon's mother, Camille, died in 2017 at the age of 55, after a long battle with diabetes.

 Jon was one of four children.
-His older brother, Arthur, is a former American football defensive lineman who played for the Baltimore Ravens, Indianapolis Colts and Washington Redskins, while his younger brother, Chandler, is an outside linebacker for the Las Vegas Raiders.
+His older brother, Arthur, was a former American football defensive lineman who played for the Baltimore Ravens, Indianapolis Colts and Washington Redskins, while his younger brother, Chandler, last played as an outside linebacker for the Las Vegas Raiders.
 His older sister, Carmen, died of a brain tumor before her 18th birthday.

+Background

+Before beginning his MMA career, Jones was a stand-out high school wrestler at Union-Endicott High School in Endicott, New York.
+As a junior in 2004, he won the Northeast Junior Greco‑Roman Regional Championship at 189 lb and was named Most Outstanding Wrestler at the event.
+He came back in 2005 as a senior to capture the New York State Division I title at 189 lb, and was named an NHSCA Senior All‑American.
+He also played football as a defensive lineman; due to his slight frame, his coach nicknamed him "Bones".

+As a freshman at Iowa Central Community College, Jones won a NJCAA wrestling national championship, helped secure the overall team championship, and was named an All-American.
+After transferring to Morrisville State College to study Criminal Justice, he dropped out of college to begin his MMA career.

 Mixed martial arts career

 Early career

-Before beginning his MMA career, Jones was a stand-out high school wrestler and state champion at Union-Endicott High School in upstate New York.
-He also played football as a defensive lineman; due to his slight frame, his coach nicknamed him "Bones".
-Jones won a NJCAA national championship at Iowa Central Community College.
-After transferring to Morrisville State College to study Criminal Justice, he dropped out of college to begin his MMA career.

 Jones made his professional MMA debut in April 2008.
 He amassed an undefeated record of 6–0 over a period of three months, finishing all of his opponents.
 In his last bout before signing with the UFC, Jones defeated Moyses Gabin at BCX 5 for the USKBA Light Heavyweight Championship.
 He won the fight via TKO in the second round.